 Based at YMCA Camp Copneconic in Fenton, POWER Camp is a summer day camp exclusively tailored to those with Autism Spectrum Disorder.
 In 2018 we will celebrate our 8th year!
 POWER Camp was developed to help expand the capabilities, confidence, and social experiences of youth with autism.
 The program includes "Peer Buddies" who are typically developing children aged 10-15 who serve as a friend and mentor to campers with autism.
 Led by adults with specialized ASD training and supported by "junior counselors", the camp encourages fun, learning and social interaction in a supportive and loving setting.

-The ASRC, in partnership with our trusted friends at YMCA Camp Copneconic, provides a tailored one-week summer day-camp experience for children with a confirmed ASD diagnosis.
+The ASRC, in partnership with our trusted friends at YMCA Camp Copneconic, provides a tailored one-week summer day-camp experience for children with an IEP confirmed ASD diagnosis.
 The ASRC is pleased to offer this twice during the summer!
 POWER Camp is also proud to offer the Counselor In Training (C.I.T.) program for ASD teens wishing to secure employment with YMCA Camp Copneconic in the future.
 Click here to learn more about this amazing employment training opportunity!

 Where and when is camp held?
 POWER Camp is held at YMCA Camp Copneconic.
 They are located at 10407 N. Fenton Rd, Fenton, MI 48430.
 Camp is held approximately from 8:30am-3:30pm Monday-Thursday.
 An optional overnight is offered during one of the weeks.
 Dates will be announced by February each year.